rade/weave/site/proxy.md

     $ weave run 10.2.1.1/24 -ti ubuntu

-Bear in mind that the proxy brings additional benefits which are not available with `weave run` - for example, it ensures that the weave network interface is available before starting a container's application process.
-Furthermore, containers can be started in foreground mode, and can be automatically removed (with the usual `--rm`).
+There are some limitations to starting containers with weave run:

+* containers are always started in the background, i.e. the equivalent of always supplying the -d option to docker run
+* the --rm option to docker run, for automatically removing containers after they stop, is not available
+* the weave network interface may not be available immediately on container startup.

 Finally, there is a `weave start` command which starts existing containers with `docker start` and attaches them to the weave network.